Architecture for CloudBees CI on modern cloud platforms

 Figure 2.
 Physical architecture

-To understand which Kubernetes resources are deployed in your installation and learn important information about agent and managed controller provisioning, and ports needed, refer to the reference architecture for your Kubernetes platform.
+To understand which Kubernetes resources are deployed in your installation, important information about agents and managed controller provisioning, and required ports, refer to the following sections: